linsyking/Messenger/docs/Introduction.md

 There are some bugs and drawbacks of Messenger:

 - Canvas based.
   You cannot use HTML tags like `video`, `a`, `b`, etc. and any css are not available in canvas.
-However, you have better performance and visual effects.
+However, videos are possible and are being implemented in elm-canvas.
 - Mouse click can arise multiple layers.
   Normally when you click some object in the web page, only the top object will response.
 Currently Messenger doesn't implement the `Stopper` function in the `layerHandler` module so all the layers will handle that click event.